· The Bay County Medical Examiner is reporting 21 casualties.

 Hours: 6:30 a.m. to 6:30 p.m.

-Three Bay County Points of Distribution, or PODs, are closed as of Friday, Oct.
-26, with the remaining two sites closing Monday, Oct.
-29. POD sites will no longer be distributing bulk food, water and ice, but they will continue to serve hot meals from 10 a.m. to 2 p.m. daily for a week before closing completely.
+The two remaining Bay County Points of Distribution, or PODs, will close Sunday, Oct.
+28. POD sites will no longer be distributing bulk food, water and ice, but they will continue to serve hot meals from 10 a.m. to 2 p.m. daily for a week before closing completely.

 The PODs have continued to see diminishing use within the community, and they are being closed to support local economic recovery as businesses surrounding the POD sites reopen.